tomalbrc/db-bundle/README.md

 The included libraries are:

-- MongoDB (with BSON/Kotlin codec, version 5.2.1)
+- MongoDB (with driver-sync, driver-core and bson)
 - HikariCP (5.1.0)
 - MariaDB JDBC driver (3.5.6)
 - PostgreSQL JDBC driver (42.7.8)